From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 At this stage the mental model was basic: CLAUDE.md as a context file, you write down what the AI needs to know.
 Useful the way documentation is useful, better than nothing, but not yet a system.

-What the AI “knew”: the project stack, the naming conventions, the basic architecture intent.
-What it didn’t know: the business domain, the specific patterns we’d established, why certain decisions were made, what it should refuse to do.
+The AI had the obvious stuff: project stack, naming conventions, basic architecture intent.
+Everything that mattered day-to-day was missing, meaning the business domain, the patterns we’d already established, the reasoning behind specific decisions, and what it should refuse to do.

 24 commits in September added the .claude/ directory structure and first slash commands.
 Basic namespacing: tech:commit, tech:PR, tech:review.
 Useful shortcuts for repetitive operations.